Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: Overview of Generative Predictive Control

 \textbf{Generative policy training}.
-We ask humans to teleoperate robots to solve the tasks.
-The expert demonstrations are then divided into clips of data containing pairs of state information and action chunks, i.e., a dataset $\calD_{\expert}^P = \{ I_t^{i} \leftrightarrow a_{t:t+T}^{i} \}_{i=1}^{N_\expert}$ with number of samples $N_\expert$.
-Policy learning becomes a supervised learning problem with input $I_t$ and output $a_{t:t+T}$.\footnote{It is also common to include language instructions as input to the policy as in vision-language-action (VLA) models~\cite{kim2024openvla}. \nameshort can generalize to VLAs in a straightforward way.
-We exclude language here to focus on motion planning.} In \nameshort, we follow the diffusion policy learning framework~\cite{chi2023diffusion}.
-Specifically, we feed $I_t$ into a network that parametrizes the score function of the conditional distribution $p(a_{t:t+T} |I_t)$, using which Gaussian noise vectors are gradually diffused to expert action chunks.
-The score function network is trained using denoising prediction~\cite{ho2020denoising}.
-Policy learning leads to a policy network $\calP(\cdot)$ that predicts action chunks $a_{t:t+T}$ given state information $I_t$.
-It is important to note that $\calP(\cdot)$ is \emph{stochastic} and effectively a sampler from the (approximate) conditional distribution $p(a_{t:t+T} | I_t)$, meaning that given $I_t$, we can draw many possible action chunks $(a_{t:t+T}^{(1)},\dots, a_{t:t+T}^{(K)})$ from $\calP(\cdot)$.
-We call each action chunk $a_{t:t+T}$ an \emph{action proposal}.
+We ask humans to teleoperate robots to solve tasks, generating expert demonstrations that are segmented into clips of state-action pairs \rv{with sliding windows}, forming a dataset \rv{$\calD_{\expert}^P = \{ I_t^{i}, a_{t:t+T}^{i} \}_{i=1}^{N_\expert}$}.
+Policy learning then reduces to supervised learning with input $I_t$ and output $a_{t:t+T}$.
+In \nameshort, we adopt the diffusion policy learning framework \cite{chi2023diffusion}, where $I_t$ is fed into a network that parametrizes the score function of $p(a_{t:t+T} |I_t)$.
+Gaussian noise vectors are gradually denoised into expert action chunks following \cite{ho2020denoising}.
+This yields a \emph{stochastic} policy network $\calP(\cdot)$ that samples action chunks $a_{t:t+T}$ given $I_t$.
+We refer to each sampled action chunk as an \emph{action proposal}.

+\rv{ In implementation, we follow the standard Diffusion Policy temporal abstraction, using an observation horizon $H=2$, a prediction horizon $T=16$, and an action horizon of 9, with control executed in a receding-horizon manner.
+We resize the images to height of 96.
+The generative policy $\calP(\cdot)$ is trained using a DDPM formulation~\cite{chi2023diffusion}, employing a ResNet18 visual encoder for vision-based policy and a UNet diffusion backbone to model the action distribution.
+Training is performed for $300$ epochs using AdamW with learning rate $10^{-4}$ and weight decay $10^{-6}$, and the policy uses $100$ diffusion denoising steps during inference.